-Navigating the next wave of globalisation
+Navigating the next wave of globalization

 Today’s business leaders need clear, concise and well-informed perspectives on important dynamics that are currently reshaping the business environment.
-Deloitte’s Business Trends 2014 features nine trends all directly related to a major question for many organisations: What is going on with the global economy?
+Deloitte’s Business Trends 2014 features nine trends all directly related to a major question for many organizations: What is going on with the global economy?
 These trends – firmly rooted in longer term and probably irreversible shifts – will increasingly influence strategic priorities in three distinct areas: new consumers, new collaborations, and new leadership.

 Sadly, we don’t have a crystal ball, and we can’t predict the future.
 But we do have the privilege of serving clients who are creating the future; almost 200,000 talented colleagues globally who are helping them, including many outstanding thought leaders; privileged access to some of the best minds on the planet; relentless curiosity; and a commitment to intellectual integrity and rigor.
 We have drawn upon all of these in the creation of this report – along with a survey of more than 400 senior executives from around the world.

 Many aspects of these trends should not be surprising in themselves — but the shifts that underpin them are so profound and deeply unfamiliar, we believe that they have been, until now, difficult to absorb, understand and act upon.
-They fall into three broad areas, each of which describes a fundamental change in the next wave of globalisation: new consumers, new collaborations, and new leadership.
+They fall into three broad areas, each of which describes a fundamental change in the next wave of globalization: new consumers, new collaborations, and new leadership.

-New Collaborations: Organisations and movements will have the opportunity and scope to get work done in unfamiliar ways — but with a constant emphasis on new and more productive ways to connect knowledge and collaborate.
+New Collaborations: Organizations and movements will have the opportunity and scope to get work done in unfamiliar ways — but with a constant emphasis on new and more productive ways to connect knowledge and collaborate.

 New Leadership: In the next wave of globalization, leadership and influence — and new business practices — will emerge from new corporate players.